mehdiqor/nest-auth/README.md

 3. **Elasticsearch-Service:** In this project, the CQRS pattern is used<br>
 Users can search and find the movie and music they want from elasticsearch<br>
 If the music is not in our database, don't worry<br>
-We have allocated a path to receive information from Spotify
+We have allocated a route to receive data from external APIs (Spotify)

 you can access other services from this [link](https://github.com/mehdiqor/nest-microservice).